jmfrancklab/pyspecdata/README.rst

 * The python libraries, and a Fortran compiler.
 Under anaconda, these are supplied by `libpython` and `mingw`, respectively.

-* If you plan on building your documentation the documentation, you also want `sphinx_rtd_theme sphinx-gallery`
+* If you plan on building the documentation, you also want `sphinx_rtd_theme sphinx-gallery`

 (If you don't install these packages with your system `pip` will try to install them, and there is a good chance it will fail -- it's known not to work great with several of these; `setuptools` should error out and tell you to install the packages.)